 If blood cultures are positive or heart murmurs or peripheral signs suggest endocarditis, echocardiography is done.

 In general, CT is useful for delineating abnormalities localized to the abdomen, pelvis, or chest.

 MRI is more sensitive than CT for detecting most causes of FUO involving the central nervous system (CNS) and should be done if a CNS cause is being considered.

 Venous duplex imaging may be useful for identifying cases of deep venous thrombosis.

-Positron emission tomography may also be useful in detecting the focus of fever.
+Positron emission tomography (PET) may also be useful in detecting the focus of fever.
 PET scans show areas of high metabolic activity that are areas of inflammation and infection.

 Biopsy may be required if an abnormality is suspected in tissue that can be biopsied (eg, liver, bone marrow, skin, pleura, lymph nodes, intestine, muscle).
 Biopsy specimens should be evaluated by histopathologic examination and cultured for bacteria, fungi, viruses, and mycobacteria or sent for molecular (polymerase chain reaction) diagnostic testing.
 Muscle biopsy or skin biopsy of rashes may confirm vasculitis.
 Bilateral temporal artery biopsy may confirm giant cell arteritis in older patients with unexplained erythrocyte sedimentation rate elevation.

 1. Fisher RE, Drews AL, Palmer EL: Lack of clinical utility of labeled white blood cell scintigraphy in patients with fever of unknown origin.
 Open Forum Infect Dis 9(3):ofac015, 2022. doi: 10.1093/ofid/ofac015